RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+376.48 Beta 2 (26-Oct-2014)
+   - NEW: Added logo to the webui header
+   - CHANGED: Samba 3.6 will now use libiconv to handle charset conversion (will resolve CP850 warnings amongst other things)
+  - CHANGED: Updated miniupnpd to 20141023 code from Github.
+  - CHANGED: Updated dropbear to 2014.66.
+  - CHANGED: Reverted NTP update code to GPL 2678 in hopes of resolving the few cases where it didn't work anymore.
+  - FIXED: minidlna is once again able to use inotify for updates.
+           A temporary workaround has been implemented where minidlna will be staticly linked with a threadsafe build of sqlite3, while BWDPI will continue to use the shared non-threadsafe library.
+(Asus bug)

 376.48 Beta 1 (18-Oct-2014)
    - NEW: Merged with Asus 376_2769 AC87 GPL
    - NEW: Enabled numerous modules in net-snmp (based on the list